82-Learn/s-app/README.md

-# About this product
+# QR CODES + FAST PAYMENTS

-This project is about payment using blockchain tech.
+This project aims to replace the accounts department.